utkarshyadav20/book-record-management/readme.md

 ## /users

-POST: Create a new user
+POST: Create a new user ✔️
-GET: Get all list of users
+GET: Get all list of users ✔️

 ## /users/{id}

-GET: Get a user by id and all the books issued by them
+GET: Get info about a user by id  ✔️
 PUT: Update a user by id
 DELETE: Delete a user by id (check if he/she still has an issued book) (is there any fine to be paid)